How To Make a Pet First Aid Kit and Other Essential First Aid Topics for Pet Care Professionals – Updated For 2025!

 Water Intoxication

-Water intoxication, or water poisoning, is not often talked about, but it can be deadly if not caught early and treated.
-It occurs when a pet drinks an excessive amount of water rapidly and overwhelms their body by depleting it of sodium, which causes their organs to bloat and eventually shut down.
-Knowing the symptoms of water intoxication and how to treat it is essential.
-This is especially crucial on hot days or for pet care providers that offer hiking or swimming as part of their services.
+Water intoxication, or water poisoning, is not talked about enough, but it can be deadly if not caught early and treated.
+It happens when a pet drinks an excessive amount of water too fast, overwhelming their body by depleting it of sodium, which causes their organs to bloat and eventually shut down.
+Knowing the symptoms of water intoxication and how to treat it can be lifesaving – especially on hot days or for pet care providers who offer hiking or swimming as part of their services.

-The symptoms of water intoxication are lethargy, bloating, vomiting, loss of coordination, restlessness, drooling, pale gums, dilated pupils, and glazed eyes.
-Since water intoxication’s onset can happen suddenly, the best case for treatment is prevention.
+The symptoms of water intoxication include lethargy, bloating, vomiting, loss of coordination, restlessness, drooling, pale gums, dilated pupils, and glazed eyes.
+Since the onset of water intoxication can occur very suddenly, the best treatment is prevention.

 If you offer swimming as part of your pet care services, keep track of their movements and ensure they aren’t taking in too much water as they swim.
 Similarly, when it comes to caring for pets on hot days, keep an eye on how much water they are drinking and make sure they aren’t overdoing it.
-In some cases, if the pets tend to drink a lot of water very quickly, you may need to fill up their water bowls in smaller amounts or withhold water for a little while to help them pace their drinking.
+In some cases, if you notice a pet drinking a lot of water very quickly, you might need to refill their bowls in smaller amounts or withhold water briefly to help them pace themselves while drinking.

-Should a pet drink too much water, you may be able to help them replenish sodium for their bodies by giving them electrolytes for milder cases of water intoxication, though it is highly recommended you take them to a vet, as it is crucial not to imbue pets with too much sodium, as it can cause neurological issues.
+If a pet drink does consume too much water, you may be able to help them replenish sodium for their bodies by giving them electrolytes for milder cases of water intoxication, though it is highly recommended you still take them to a vet, since too much sodium can cause neurological issues.
 If symptoms show no signs of improvement, then you should take the pet to a veterinarian.
 For more severe cases, you should take them to an emergency vet clinic immediately.

 For more information about water intoxication, you can take a look at these articles from the American Kennel Club and ASPCA.